maliabird17/CS162_Kanban_Assignment/README.md

     - `main.css`: CSS code used as the style sheet

 - `templates`: this folder contains all HTML files used for the web applications including:
-    - `base.html`: for all basic specifications of the HTML file (including head)
     - `index.html`: design of the kanban board

 - `app.py`: python code utilizing Flask and SQL to create kanban application's functionality